Principles for Honorary Awards

 - Former members of academic staff (normally retired) with a long and distinguished employment history at Durham University.

 - Have made outstanding and continuing contributions to research and education above and beyond normal expectations.

 - Continue to enhance the University's reputation nationally and internationally, normally, for at least five years post-retirement.

 6. The Dunelmensis Award should be given to individuals who meet all the following criteria:

 - Alumnus or alumna of Durham University.

-- Have demonstrated meritorious and exceptional service in support of the University.
+- Have demonstrated meritorious and exceptional service in support of the University in a voluntary capacity.

 - Participation in Durham's institutional advancement activities.

 - Evidence of enhancing the University's reputation nationally and internationally.

 6. As a guide, no more than six Honorary Degrees, two Chancellor's Medals and one Dunelmensis Award will normally be conferred during the course of a calendar year.

 9. There should be a balance over a period of time of the various disciplines or professions recognised by the award of Honorary Degrees.

 8. Honorary Degrees should not be conferred upon active UK politicians.
 The Chancellor's Medal should not be conferred upon current members of staff.

 11. Eligibility to make nominations for honorary awards is restricted to current members of University staff.